MordantWastrel/cf_swarm/part5-Database/chapter2-InstancePrep.md

 > If you followed the tutorial's advice and added the **nofail** option to **/etc/fstab**, you can detach the block storage volume from your instance and your OS will log an error at boot time but continue to boot without it.

 Now that we have an instance with dedicated block storage, let's install our RDBMS package.

+## MySQL, Microsoft SQL, or Other

+While this guide provides \(or links to\) specific setup instructions for MySQL and Microsoft SQL Server, there is very little difference with respect to the setup process outside of the configuration of the RDBMS platform you choose.

+* Install the package from the repository
+* Configure the installed RDBMS to use your block storage for database and log files
+* Create a provider-level Firewall rule that we'll use to allow other instances access to the database but block everyone else